Speeding lorry crashes into traffic booth in Hyderabad; home guard killed, two injured

 “At Pillar Number 600, the driver took a U-turn and drove the vehicle at high speed in a rash and negligent manner, hitting the traffic umbrella,” officials said.

-The booth flew into the air and fell on the three officers, causing serious head injuries to Simhachalam, a fracture in Rajavardhan’s right shoulder, and minor injuries to Vikender.
+The impact caused the traffic umbrella to topple, hitting all three personnel.
+This caused serious head injuries to Simhachalam, a fracture in Rajavardhan’s right shoulder, and minor injuries to Vikender.

 All three were immediately shifted to a nearby private hospital in Madhinaguda, and later to AIG Hospital, Gachibowli, for better treatment.
 Simhachalam succumbed to his injuries while undergoing treatment.